Bachelor of Social Work (B.S.W.)

 One of only two Bachelor of Social Work degree programs in Alaska, UAA's B.S.W. program provides structure, support, instruction, and advising to prepare you for an entry-level, professional social work career or graduate school opportunities.

 As a social work major, you may qualify for program scholarships, such as the Dove Kull Social Work Scholarship, or departmental, university-wide and private scholarships.
 You can also work on campus in student life, peer support and other offices to earn money and gain leadership experience.
 Learn more about financial aid at UAA.

-Program faculty provide academic and professional advising to guide you through the B.S.W. degree program.
-Faculty also offer opportunities for undergraduate networking, with connections to peer universities and communities, contributing to your overall professional and early career development.
+Program faculty provide academic and professional advising to guide you through the B.S.W. degree program and development as a professional social worker.
+Faculty also offer opportunities for working with them on research and community-engaged projects, as well as undergraduate networking and connections to peer universities and communities contributing to your overall professional and early career development.

 With more than 100 student clubs to choose from, you can get involved with groups and activities that match your professional and personal interests.
 Join the UAA Social Work Student Coalition, UAA's student chapter of the National Association of Social Workers or the Epsilon Chi chapter of Phi Alpha, the National Honor Society of Social Work.